viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 ## Variadic expected

 A typical case could combine expected and variant `expected<T,variant<E1, ..., En>>`.
-We could extend `expected` to take a variadic number of errors `expected<T, E1, ..., En>` in order to provide a adapted interface.
+We could extend `expected` to take a variadic number of errors `expected<T, E1, ..., En>` in order to provide an adapted interface.

 # Acknowledgements